RokeExE/Aira-Terms-And-Conditions/README.md

-# :page_facing_up: **Aira Bot — Terms and Conditions**
+# :page_facing_up: **Hridi Bot — Terms and Conditions**

-Last Updated: `August 15, 2025`
+Last Updated: `February 23, 2025`

 ## 1. Acceptance of Terms

-- By using Aira, you agree to these Terms and Conditions.
+- By using Hridi, you agree to these Terms and Conditions.
 If you do not agree, please do not use the bot.

 ## 2. Description of Service

-- Aira is a multi-feature music bot designed for Discord servers.
+- Hridi is a multi-feature music bot designed for Discord servers.
 It allows users to play, queue, and manage songs from various platforms such as YouTube, Spotify, and Jiosaavn.

 ## 3. User Conduct

 You agree not to:

-- Use Aira for illegal or abusive purposes.
+- Use Hridi for illegal or abusive purposes.
 - Spam commands or overload the bot.
 - Use the bot in violation of Discord’s Terms of Service or Community Guidelines.
 - Attempt to hack, modify, or exploit the bot in any way.